BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 To boot the Linux distribution, the image needs to be written to an SD card of at least 4GB.
 A popular tool to write the an image to an SD card is **Etcher** which can be downloaded at [https://etcher.io/](https://etcher.io/).

-{% hint style="note" %}
-**Other host operating systems**
+> **HINT** - **Other host operating systems**
+>

-Check out [http://www.raspberrypi.org/documentation/installation/installing-images/README.md](http://www.raspberrypi.org/documentation/installation/installing-images/README.md) for instructions on deploying the image to an SD card when using a different host operating system such as Linux or Mac.
+> Check out [http://www.raspberrypi.org/documentation/installation/installing-images/README.md](http://www.raspberrypi.org/documentation/installation/installing-images/README.md) for instructions on deploying the image to an SD card when using a different host operating system such as Linux or Mac.
-{% endhint %}

 Make sure to select the correct device letter as a target and load the Linux image from your local drive as shown in the image below.
 If you're ready, hit the flash button and grab a cup of coffee.